t1pen/Robotics2_JacobianandPT_Group7_SPHERICAL_2024/README.md

 ## Path Generation Methods:
 <p align="justify">1. <b><i>Joint Space Scheme:</b></i> This method focuses on the joint variables (angles) of the manipulator.
 It uses functions like <b><i>Cubic Polynomials</b></i>, <b><i>Fifth-Order polynomials</b></i>, or <b><i>Parabolic Blend</b></i> to generate a continuous joint trajectory between start and end configurations.
 This approach is computationally efficient but may not directly translate to the desired end-effector path in the workspace. </p>
+<p align="justify">2. <b><i>Cartesian Scheme: </b></i> This method focuses on the end-effector's position vectors (X, Y, Z) within the workspace.
+It generates a path directly in Cartesian space, ensuring a more intuitive understanding of the end-effector's movement.
+However, it may require additional calculations to translate the path into joint commands for the manipulator. </p>

 <br>

 ### Path and Trajectory Planning of a Spherical Manipulator Video Tutorial